 There’s nothing quite as exciting as seeing the young adult novel you absolutely love turn into a film that fully captures the same feelings you had while reading the book.
 Lucky for us, Netflix keeps adapting more and more young adult novels into movies or series.
-We’ve pulled together a list of our favorites so you can read and watch to your heart’s content!
+We’ve pulled together our list of the best YA adaptations so you can read and watch to your heart’s content!

 This comedic series is based on the black-and-white illustrated graphic novel by Charles Forsman about a teenage girl navigating high school while dealing with the complexities of her family, her budding sexuality, and newly discovered telekinetic superpowers that keep popping up at the most inopportune times.
 This series was created by the teams behind The End of the F***ing World and Stranger Things, so if you liked either of those, this might be right up your alley.